kestrel99/pmxTools/README.md

 # pmxTools
 Pharmacometric Tools for Modeling &amp; Simulation

+Developed by *Justin Wilkins*, *Bill Denney* and *Rik Schoemaker*, with contributions from a host of others.

 Pharmacometric tools for common data analytical tasks; closed-form solutions for calculating concentrations at given
     times after dosing based on compartmental PK models (1-compartment, 2-compartment and 3-compartment, covering infusions, zero- and first-order absorption, and lag times, after single doses and at steady state, per Bertrand & Mentre (2008)